pankalos/Shopping-Cart-Repo/README.md

 Imagine you have a super market with a teller machine.

-You can easily add or remove everyday offers(that is you can easily add a new offer or remove existing ones very handy by just: creating your own offer ==> following the following the manifesto:
+You can easily add or remove everyday offers(that is you can easily add a new offer or remove existing ones very handy by just: creating your own offer ==> following the following manifesto:

 Your_Function_Offer(cart: List[String]): (Double, List[String])

-Note your discount function can change the cart if you wish! e.g: discount_Apples
+Note your discount function can change the cart items if you wish! e.g: discount_Apples

 Then you just add it in the checkout(List(Your_Function_Offer)) as in the example.